 The Goodell-Pratt Company employed three other trademarks worthy of note.
 The earliest, in intermittent use from the turn of the century until 1915, consisted of a tripartite shield containing the abbreviation GP Co.
 Heavily used in promotional material, the mark was sometimes stamped on tools, as was the company's distinctive use of the word Toolsmiths.
 A deliberately archaic term, the word Toolsmiths was written in script and introduced about 1903 to call attention to the craftsmanship inherent in the company’s tools.
 The Toolsmiths trademark remained in use until the publication of the operation's last catalog in 1930.
 The third mark, introduced about 1917, was the phrase 1500 Good Tools which served as a device for calling attention to the breadth of the product line.
-The 1500 Good Tools trademark survived the death of the company and was used by the Millers Falls Company to promote its connection to the Goodell-Pratt operation as late as 1944—a full fourteen years after the merger and long after the line had been reduced to a dozen or so products.
+The 1500 Good Tools trademark survived the death of the company and was used by the Millers Falls Company to promote its connection to the Goodell-Pratt operation as late as 1957—a full twenty-six years after the companies merged and long after the line had been reduced to a dozen or so products.

 The illustration of Mr. Punch shown here is an edited version of the original appearing on page 154 of the November 15, 1920, issue of The Saturday Evening Post.
 Punch is seen cradling the back end of one of the company’s No. 185 automatic drills.